Mouthless-Stoat/sigil101/src/ch1/1-hello-godot.md

 > > godot --help
 > ```
 >
-> And if a lot of text that is not red pop up you should be good.
+> And if no red text appear you should be good.

 ## Navigation

 Godot UI might be daunting but we will talk about a few thing that you will need to follow along with this book.
-First on the left is your where it say `[] Scene` is your scene tree this will be important for custom UI but not now.
+First on the left where it say `[] Scene` is your scene tree this will be important for custom UI but not now.
 Next below that is the `[] FileSystem` this is where all the game file is, you will be visiting this corner to add new file and icon to your sigil.
 On the right is your `[] Inspector` and `[] Node` tab these are again not important and are only useful later on during custom UI creation.

-In the top middle of your window you should see about 4 tab `[] 2D`, `[] 3D`,`[] Script`,`[] AssetLib`.
-The `[] 2D` and `[] 3D` tab is once again not important until custom UI, what you need to remember is that `[] Script` tab this is where you will be editing your code.
+In the top middle of your window you should see 4 tabs: `[] 2D`, `[] 3D`, `[] Script` and `[] AssetLib`.
+The `[] 2D` and `[] 3D` tab is not important until custom UI, what important is the `[] Script` tab this is where you will be editing your code.
 When you click on it Godot will open up a code editor, we will visit this later once we start building our sigil.
-The `[] AssetLib` is not important and it uses won;t be cover in this book.
+The `[] AssetLib` is not important at all so we won't cover it.

 A quick summary of what you need to know everything else can be safely ignore: